BaBingoBango/BaBingoBango/README.md

 This is my largest, most complex project by far and has been in on-and-off development for over a year (I guess I should really get on this...) but the development of its web scrapers, UI, and data semantics have helped me greatly in my quest to become the best there ever was (at programming).
 Also, it has helped me in my quest to have an offline Pokédex I actually like.

-> **Fun Fact Quiz!**<br>
-> I bet you weren't expecting this!
-Do you remember [my favorite Pokémon](https://www.pokemon.com/us/pokedex/cosmog)?
-If not, I'm going to have to ask you to leave.
-I'm terribly sorry, but please go ahead and close the tab now.
-It was nice meeting you though!
->
-> ...please do not actually close the tab :)

 <br>

 **Viruses Aren't Alive**<br>